-- In January 2013, Aflac announced its participation in the TOMODACHI Initiative, a joint enterprise led by the United States Government and the U.S.-Japan Council that invests in the next generation of Japanese and Americans in ways that strengthen relationships between the countries over the long-term.
-Aflac's specific involvement is in the area of pediatric cancer research and treatment.
+In January 2013, Aflac announced its participation in the TOMODACHI Initiative, a public-private partnership between the U.S.-Japan Council and the U.S. Embassy in Tokyo that invests in the next generation of Japanese and American leaders through educational and cultural exchanges as well as leadership programs.
+Aflac’s specific involvement is in the area of pediatric cancer research and treatment.